stelar-eu/vocational-score-raster/README.md

 }
 ```

-## Tool Input
+## Tool Input JSON
-At runtime the tool expects the following, translate by the API json:
+At runtime the tool expects the following, translated by the API json:
 ```json

 {